Back to Blog

 5:00 PM - Evening Service

 By evening, the pace slows slightly.
-Families come in for dinner—whole chickens with sides, shawarma bowls, combo plates.
+Families come in for dinner—shawarma plates with sides, fusion bowls, combo meals.
 There's more time to chat with customers, to make recommendations, to ensure everything is perfect.

-Maria makes her rounds, checking on tables, making sure everyone is satisfied.
-"This is when I can really connect with our guests," she says.
-"Learn what they loved, what we can improve.
+Our chef makes rounds, checking on tables, making sure everyone is satisfied.
+"This is when we can really connect with our guests," he says.
+"We learn what they love, what we can improve.
 Every comment matters."

 9:00 PM - Closing Time